kevinchatham/backup.ps1/README.md

 ## Features

 - 📦 **Simple Installation**: A one-line command to install the module.
+- 🚀 **Easy Initialization**: A one-line command to create a new configuration file.
 - ⌨️ **Cmdlet-Style Usage**: Run backups with a clear, verb-noun command: `Invoke-RoboBackup`.
 - 🎨 **Interactive UI**: A colorful, user-friendly menu to guide you through backups without memorizing parameters.
 - 📄 **JSON Configuration**: Define all your regular backup jobs in a simple `robobackup.json` file.